nivash-kumar/about-me/README.md

-# About Me - Mini Project
+Hi # About Me - Mini Project

 This is a mini HTML project titled **"About Me"** created by **Nivash kumar (KN Singh)** as part of an assignment for learning basic HTML and web development.